-Decisions made by outsiders and guided by information in a firm's stock price could also reduce firm value, which amounts to h < 0.
+Decisions made by outsiders and guided by information in a firm's stock price could also reduce firm value, which amounts to j < 0.
 One example is that competitors and labor unions use information gleaned from the firm's disclosure and the stock price to the firm's disadvantage (e.g., the proprietary cost in Verrecchia (1983)).
-To illustrate we label $H(\tilde{G})$ as proprietary cost for the firm by assuming that h < 0.
+To illustrate we label $J(\tilde{G})$ as proprietary cost for the firm by assuming that j < 0.

-Corollary 1 When an outsider makes investment decisions which hurt the firm (h < 0), disclosure reduces, rather than increases, proprietary cost if the firm's internally generated information is sufficiently limited (f is sufficiently small) or the speculative information acquisition is sufficiently efficient (c is sufficiently small).
+Corollary 1 When an outsider makes decisions which hurt the firm (j < 0), the firm's disclosure reduces, rather than increases, its proprietary cost if either the firm's internal information is sufficiently limited (f is sufficiently small) or the speculative information acquisition is sufficiently efficient (c is sufficiently small).